BlockDevsUnited/Whitepaper/README.md

 - To provide the community access to commonly used developer resources
 - To connect developers with teams looking for talent

-To apply as an organizer for Blockchain Developers United, individuals are expected to commit to hosting a meetup at least once a month.
-Each meetup community may determine aspects of its own

-Meetups are classified by difficulty: Beginner, Intermediate, and Advanced.
-A typical BDU meetup consists of an introductory presentation followed by a 1-2 hour long tutorial.

 The ideal tutorial is clear, straightforward, and demonstrates unambiguously a step by step approach to achieving an end result.
 All tutorials fall within this basic framework: